 MRP helps to establish clarity to these questions.
 It designs a comprehensive production plan for finished goods and estimates the components and raw materials required.
 It provides a schedule for finished goods that is converted into a schedule of requirements to produce the final product.
 MRP matches the flow of materials and parts in a phased order considering the production schedule.
-It uses the information to calculate material required based on the dependencies of other raw materials.
-This information combines several variables such as purchase and sales orders, market demands, inventory, BOM etc.
+It uses the information to calculate the material required based on the dependencies of other raw materials.
+This information combines several variables such as purchase and sales orders, market demands, inventory, BOM, etc.

 How would MRP help us in streamlining processes?
 I asked our company’s research analyst during our conversation.